marmomeni/cGEDs/README.md

 # RShiny2022
 # RShiny2022: Insert Updated Name
-This repository is dedicated to the documentation and management of RShiny 2022 app.
+This repository is dedicated to the documentation and management of CGDS (Cancer Gene-expression Drug-Sensitivity) RShiny app (2022).

 ---
 #### Web Links